 Early Learning Center

 Children in the Early Learning Center's PK3-First Grade classes enjoy plenty of opportunity for creativity in their learning.
 They leave their classrooms daily for an Expressive Arts program, enjoying everything from singing and playing rhythm instruments to hands-on art projects.
-Additionally, they have a Creative Movement class three-times a week, and four days a week an instructor comes into their classroom to teach Spanish.
-The children enjoy a weekly trip to the Library and occasional trips to the Mark C. Marin Center, home of our Athletic program.
+Additionally, they have Creative Movement as well as Spanish classes several days a week.
+The children enjoy a weekly trip to the Library, field trips around the spacious campus, and collaborative visits to other classrooms.

-Every Friday, our Early Learning Center students, PK3–First Grade, join together for a sing-a-long.
+Each week, our Early Learning Center students, PK3–First Grade, join together for a sing-a-long.
 Parents are welcome to attend as each week, a different class performs a song and often some choreography.
 For the children, it’s an enjoyable coming together of all their friends.
-For our educators, it’s about building confidence, leadership and interpersonal skills as the children learn to sing and perform in front of their peers and in tandem with one another.
-Of course, for those children not yet comfortable with the notion of performing, a warm lap is always available until the day comes that they, too, feel ready to take part.
+It also helps to build their confidence, leadership and interpersonal skills as the children learn to sing and perform in front of their peers and in tandem with one another.